philferriere/tfoptflow/README.md

-# Optical Flow Estimation with Tensorflow
+# Optical Flow Prediction with Tensorflow

 This repo provides a TensorFlow-based implementation of the wonderful paper "PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume," by Deqing Sun et al. (CVPR 2018).